ICO Converter

-Drop an ICO file and extract all the PNG images embedded inside it.
-Each size is available to download individually.
-Works with website favicons and Windows application icons.
-Runs entirely in your browser.
+Drop an ICO file and extract all embedded PNG images.
+Get every size individually.
+Perfect for favicons and Windows icons.

 Each size embedded in the ICO file is extracted as a separate PNG.
 Most favicons contain 2 to 4 sizes.